My student is considering suicide. What do I do now?

 The pressure of student and social life is not always enjoyable for everyone.
 It requires a good approach, discipline and focus.
 This doesn't work for all students.
 Students may start to worry and experience gloomy thoughts.
 Sometimes, there is a clear reason for this, and sometimes there isn't.
 A student psychologist from Fontys can work with the student to explore what the gloominess looks like and what the cause is.

-It is important that the student promptly contacts their own general practitioner (gp).
-For instance, if there is a disrupted sleep pattern, a persistently low mood throughout the day, a clear decrease in interest and enjoyment in activities, fatigue or loss of energy during the days, feelings of worthlessness, and thoughts of death.
 The gp can refer the student to further support and therapy.
 The student psychologists at Fontys are willing to assist the student and you as a student coach.
 We do not offer long-term therapy, as this is often necessary for this issue.

 What can you do as a student coach?